somefoolouthere/audacity-macros/loudness_enhancer/README.md

 **File name: [Louden Music (Pre-Soft Clip).txt](https://github.com/ScratcherAwesomeMinecraft2005/audacity-macros/blob/main/loudness_enhancer/Louden%20Music%20(Pre-Soft%20Clip).txt)**

-## (Very WIP) Radio Edition (RE)
+## (WIP) Radio Edition (RE)
-This version will be made for Self Radio in Grand Theft Auto V. It uses a triple banded frequency decomposition and has much more compression compared to the other versions.
-It's made to be more consistent with Rockstar's method of compressing their radio tracks.
+This version will be made for Self Radio in Grand Theft Auto V. It uses a triple banded frequency decomposition and has much more dynamic range compression compared to the other versions.
+It's meant to be more consistent with Rockstar's method of compressing their radio tracks as of The Contract.

-This is currently considered very incomplete and I only uploaded it because I feel like it.

-**You must have my [Triple Banded Frequency Decompose](https://github.com/ScratcherAwesomeMinecraft2005/audacity-macros/blob/main/freq_decompose/Triple%20Banded%20Frequency%20Decompose.txt) macro for this to work!**

 **File name: [Loudness Enhancer RE.txt](https://github.com/ScratcherAwesomeMinecraft2005/audacity-macros/blob/main/loudness_enhancer/Loudness%20Enhancer%20RE.txt)**

-Note: I have trouble getting it to be similar to Rockstar's method.